Marriott Bonvoy is the new name for the combined Marriott Rewards, The Ritz-Carlton Rewards and Starwood Preferred Guest programme.

 Marriott Bonvoy is, genuinely, most of the best bits of Starwood Preferred Guest and Marriott Rewards put together.
 Some things have had to give, such as the generous Travel Packages, but so far so good.
 I can currently redeem at top hotels such as St Regis New York for 60,000 points whereas it was 105,000 points equivalent in Starwood days.

 I was a bit worried when my wife and I ended up with 1 million Marriott Bonvoy points between us, once our SPG and Marriott Rewards balances were merged, but at the moment I have no worries about being able to spend them well.

-We are already facing a devaluation when the new Category 8 launch in March and again when peak pricing launches later in the year (which will put St Regis New York up to 100,000 points on some nights, nearly back to 105,000 in the SPG days) – but today all is good.
+We are already facing a devaluation when the new Category 8 launch in March and again when peak pricing launches later in the year.
+This will put St Regis New York up to 100,000 points on some nights, nearly back to 105,000 in the SPG days – but today all is good.

 Over to you, Bonvoy.
 You’re on.

 How to earn Marriott Bonvoy points from UK credit cards (June 2021)

 There are various ways of earning Marriott Bonvoy points from UK credit cards.
 Many cards also have generous sign-up bonuses.

 You can also earn Marriott Bonvoy points by converting American Express Membership Rewards points at the rate of 2:3.

 Do you know that holders of The Platinum Card from American Express receive FREE Marriott Bonvoy Gold status for as long as they hold the card?
 It also comes with Hilton Honors Gold, Radisson Rewards Gold and MeliaRewards Gold status.
 We reviewed American Express Platinum in detail here and you can apply here.